DUI Defense Guide, Every Stage and Defense [2026]

 - DUI school or alcohol education program

-- Fines and court costs ($500-$2,000+)
+- Fines and court costs (amounts vary significantly by state and jurisdiction)

 - Possible license restriction or ignition interlock device

-- Increased insurance premiums for 3-5 years
+- Increased insurance premiums for several years (duration varies by state and insurer)

 The Things Nobody Tells You